BirdyWood/beact.kt/README.md

 ## Installation

-Pre-built packages for Windows, macOS, and Linux are found [here](https://github.com/BirdyWood/beact.kt/releases/latest).
+Installer packages for Windows is found [here](https://github.com/BirdyWood/beact.kt/releases/latest).

 ## How to use?